sthenic/technogram/src/presentation.typ

   show heading.where(level: 1): it => context {
     /* If the current title has yet to be set, we're dealing with the first one.
-       Otherwise, we insert a pagebreak, but not before updating the title to allow the header to reflect the new title. */ if it.at("label", default: none) == <technogram-presentation-heading> {
+       Otherwise, we insert a pagebreak, but not before updating the title to allow the header to reflect the new title.
+Additionally, if the title changes we toggle the outline state so this heading location is included in the outline. */
+    if it.at("label", default: none) == <technogram-presentation-heading> {
       it
     } else {
       let insert-pagebreak = _current-title.get() != none
+      if _current-title.get() != none and _current-title.get() != it.body {
+        _outline-title.update(true)
+      }
       _current-title.update(it.body)
-      _outline-title.update(true)
       if insert-pagebreak {
         pagebreak()
       }